 While Sierra Negra’s height of 1,124metres might not be much to shout about, it more than makes up for it in mass!

 Sierra Negra has the largest caldera of all of the Galapagos volcanoes, and is one of the largest volcanic craters on the planet.
-Her circumference measures a huge 30km (19miles), a fact that can be fully appreciated from the Sierra Negra viewpoint.
+Her circumference measures a huge 30km (19miles), a fact that can be fully appreciated from the Sierra Negra Volcano viewpoint.
 It’s impossible not to be impressed by the sheer magnitude of the caldera.

 Perhaps surprisingly though, Sierra Negra is also the shallowest of the Isabela island volcanoes, measuring in at just 100m deep in places.

 It’s fair to say that Sierra Negra Volcano rarely sleeps.
 Her most recent eruption was in the summer of 2018, and before that in 2005.
 In fact since the 1950’s there has been on average one eruption every decade.
-This is good news for tourists, as there are lots of young lava flows (both A’a and Pahoehoe) to see, and usually small smoking fumeroles too.
+This is good news for tourists though, as there are lots of young lava flows (both A’a and Pahoehoe) to see, and usually small smoking fumeroles too.

 For more information about the geology and volcanic origin of the archipelago, check out our Galapagos Volcanoes blog post.